This piece won the Anne Flexner Memorial Award for Fiction and the Rudolph William Rosati Creative Writing Award in 2020.

 A song comes on in Spanish and Frankie and I know the lyrics but once I realize everyone else is just sort of faking singing along, I go mute.
 Frankie frowns at me but continues to sing, enunciating really clearly so everyone can tell she knows the words.
 She isn’t even Latina.
 I am, but she spent fifth grade with me in Santo Domingo where my dad grew up, attending the American school during the day and watching novelas with my abuelita in the afternoons.
 Frankie should know by now that it doesn’t make us special.

 We keep moving, keep dancing, and I’m beginning to feel the power of the hair taking over me.
 I dance closer to people, dance on them.
 I push my hands through my hair and they come back damp with sweat and I know that I like that, that people like that.
 Frankie seems upset for some reason but I keep dancing because I’m not about fixing people anymore.

 I order two tequila shots at first because tequila is a drink for girls who know how to party, but then for my next drink I can tell my abuelo would be disappointed if I chose Mexican tequila over Caribbean rum, so I get a mojito and sip it by the bar while Frankie is in the bathroom.

 Frankie sort of dropped off the map about six weeks ago when she and Andy stopped fighting again.
-She’s been like this since grade school—I was always too anxious to make friends with people I knew I’d have to leave, and she’d run off with the first interesting person to look her way, then come crawling back to me whenever we had to move.
+She’s been like this as long as I can remember—I was always too anxious to make friends with people I knew I’d have to leave, and she’d run off with the first interesting person to look her way, then come crawling back to me whenever we had to move.
+It isn’t worth holding it against her.
 I got used to it a long time ago.

 “Can I buy you a drink?” he asks next and I’m surprised because people don’t usually ask to buy me drinks and then I remember that I have joined the ranks of the elite.